LogoLogo

 Prerequisites

-As a prerequisite, follow the instructions to configure an IBC relayer to work with Nomic.
+As a prerequisite, follow the instructions to configure an to work with Nomic.
 IBC transactions require the relayer account to be funded with a small amount of nBTC, as IBC-related transactions are charged a fee of 1 Satoshi each.

 Creating a channel